-Also, I was the rabbi-in-residence at the Bonnaroo Music and Arts Festival, and more recently, I was the religious consultant (and a featured extra) on the movie Dog Years with Burt Reynolds and Ariel Winter.
+Also, I was the rabbi-in-residence at the Bonnaroo Music and Arts Festival, and more recently, I was the religious consultant (and a featured extra) on the movie The Last Movie Star with Burt Reynolds and Ariel Winter.
 I have been a contributor to Conservative Judaism quarterly and Sh’ma online, and have chapters in forthcoming books on liturgy and spiritual care – I hope to begin work on my own book shortly.
 Meanwhile, you can hear my sermons on iTunes.
 In my spare time, I still do yoga, read science fiction novels, and play on a soccer team.
 I’ve picked up Zumba and play in a weekly Dungeons & Dragons game.

 I am passionate about our history, our multi-generational families, and the warm experiences we share together.
 Over the years, warm one-on-one relationships have blossomed with so many of you.
 We sit over Shabbat dinners and other meals, or walk in the many lovely outdoor spaces of East Tennessee.
 Today, I am excited about our shared future with the Diane and Guilford Glazer Fellowship, which will help us to marry our social commitments with the financial security of the Synagogue we all love.